natural dyeing

 St. John’s wort flowers & flower tops are in the pot, ready to extract the dye

-St. Johns Wort natural dye
+St. Johns Wort as a natural dye

-St.John’s wort, used as a mood-boosting medicinal plant for centuries, is also a reliable source of natural colour.
-Depending on the parts used, some natural dyers can get 4-5 shades of colour from this unsuspecting beauty.
+While this plant has been used as a mood-boosting medicinal plant for centuries, is also a reliable source of natural colour.
+St. Johns-wort can be used as a natural dye & depending on the parts used, some natural dyers can get 4-5 shades of colour from this unsuspecting beauty.
 The wonderful thing about this plant is that it gives a range of beautiful colours from taupe & brown to pink, red, maroon, yellow & green.

 Gather plant tops when the flowers begin to blossom until the end of September.
 The rest of the plant can be harvested throughout the year.
 Traditionally the plant was harvested on June 24th, St. Johns’s day.
 In Ireland, the cuttings were hung over religious icons to ward off the devil.
 Gather the yellow-petaled flowers during the summer, then use fresh or dried or store for later experiments.
 As with all foraging, take a little from each shrub to minimise stress & encourage growth.

-What parts can I use?
+What parts of the plant can I use?

 The dye comes from the roots, leaves, stems and flowers.
 Although I recommend working with the flowers and plant tops for the best colour results.
 The plant tops produce shades of taupe, brown, pink & yellow.
 The flowers can produce shades of red, maroon, yellow & green.

-How to naturally dye with St.John’s Wort
+How to naturally dye with St. Johns-wort

 Use equal weight of dyestuff & fibres.
-For example, if your fabric weighs 150g then use 150g of St.John’s wort.
+For example, if your fabric weighs 150g then use 150g of St. Johns-wort.
 If you would like darker colours use twice or three times the amount of plant parts to fibre.

 1. To extract the dye, add your plant parts to a pot, cover with water & bring to a gentle simmer.